The Guardian Logo

 The Guardian logo is simple yet elegant.
-Encoded in the emblem is the extensive two-hundred-year history of the tabloid, showing its ability to always stay on top, attract attention, and earn the love and trust of its readers.
+The emblem encodes the tabloid’s extensive 200-year history, showing its ability to stay on top, attract attention, and earn the love and trust of its readers.

 The Guardian: Brand overview

-The Guardian is one of the oldest daily newspapers in the United Kingdom, which has been in circulation since 1821.
+The Guardian is one of the United Kingdom’s oldest daily newspapers, having been in circulation since 1821.
 The newspaper has a daily circulation of around 105,000 copies.
 The newspaper’s website is considered the most visited among the country’s news portals and has over 180 million readers per month.
-The style of materials and presentation has been recognized by the most famous awards in the field of journalism: Pulitzer and Webby Awards.
+The most prestigious awards in journalism have recognized the style of the materials and presentation: the Pulitzer and the Webby Awards.

 Meaning and History

 The newspaper’s logos try to keep up with the times, just like the publication itself.
-The tabloid is considered a pioneer in using various media innovations: trying out different formats, fonts, and ways of communication.
-That’s why the emblems, despite being only textual, are very different from each other.
-Each one symbolizes a strategic period in the movement from the local to international level, mastering modern sources of interaction with readers and increasing the accessibility of news.
+The tabloid is considered a pioneer in using media innovations: experimenting with different formats, fonts, and communication methods.
+That’s why the emblems, despite being purely textual, are very different from one another.
+Each one symbolizes a strategic period in the movement from the local to the international level, the mastery of modern sources of reader interaction, and the increased accessibility of news.

 What is The Guardian?